CYCOGS® Education Page on Basic Types of Robots

 Mobile Robotics which operate on a floor, road or ground usually employ wheels.

-Tracks, legs, hopping, slithering, rolling body, among others are modes of mobility movement.
+Tracks, legs, hopping, slithering, rolling body among others represent modes of mobility movement.

 This is an introduction into the different Types of Robot Mobility.